 Have you seen an impact in the Peruvian tourism industry as a result of what you’re doing?

 The project of empowering women is recent.
 We started working with these women last May (2017).
 Since then we have taken seven groups to the Huchuy Qosqo area, which is an off the beaten path attraction.
 The impact we have had in the travel industry of Cusco is minor.
 Some business owners think that this project will never take off.
 They understand that from a business perspective this project will not make any money.
 However, we have gotten a lot of support from other women organizations abroad.

 Are other companies following your lead?
-No other company in Cusco is doing what we are doing.
+Only one other company in Cusco is doing what we are doing.
 Our vision is that other companies follow our lead as it can only benefit more women and other communities.
 Hiring women porters demands higher operational costs, which reduce the possibility of making a profit or a high number of profits.
 We think that this is the reason why other companies refuse to hire women porters.
 From a normal business perspective, hiring women is not profitable.
 From our perspective, hiring women is imperative to raise the standards of the sustainable travel industry.
 We think that, in the future, more companies will hire women in order to catch up with the trend that we are trying to form.
-As it happened with the "improvements" of working conditions for male porters back in the early 2000's, all travel companies were forced to give their male porters uniforms to masked their poor labor standards and to catch up with the tour companies that led these changes.
+As it happened with the “improvements” of working conditions for male porters back in the early 2000’s, all travel companies were forced to give their male porters uniforms to masked their poor labor standards and to catch up with the tour companies that led these changes.